Skip to content

 systemctl stop firewalld

-Change hostname to odin (need to login again to see changes):
+Now change hostname to odin (need to login again to see changes):

 hostnamectl set-hostname odin.cluster.local